Originally posted January 20, 2021

-Septum piercings – those rings hanging down from the center of the nose – have been gaining popularity worldwide in the last few years.
-You might be wondering, “is that even safe to do?”
+Septum piercings – those rings hanging down from the center of the nose – have been a popular accessory over the last few decades.
+As someone who is considering it, You might be wondering, “Are septum piercings safe to do?”

 The septum is the thin wall that divides your right and left nasal passages.
 It is made of cartilage, and most people have a thin strip of tissue and skin called the columella that sits in front of the cartilage.
 Most people who get a septum piercing get the columella pierced.
 The cartilage can be pierced, but it hurts more and has a longer healing time.

 While some pain is associated with a septum piercing, it is usually minor and brief.
 If you have an experienced piercer, you might not feel more than some temporary discomfort.
 However, prolonged pain from your piercing could be indicative of an issue.